ParoQuant: Pairwise Rotation Quantization for Efficient Reasoning LLM Inference: Introduction

 With the advent of reasoning LLMs~\citep{jaech2024openai,guo2025deepseek,yang2025qwen3}, we argue that \textit{both} accuracy and efficiency are critical for practical quantization methods.
 Reasoning models achieve superior performance by generating a large number of chain-of-thought tokens, presenting unique challenges for quantization.
-On the one hand, quantization error \textit{accumulates} at each decoding step, which becomes particularly pronounced in long generation.
+On the one hand, quantization error \textit{accumulates} at each decoding step, which becomes particularly pronounced in long generation~\citep{zhao2025qspec,liu2025quantization}.
 On the other hand, the substantial computational cost of generating long sequences requires that the quantization process itself introduce negligible overhead.
 Thus, there is a critical need for a quantization method that achieves high fidelity with minimal extra overhead.

-In this paper, we propose \underline{\textbf{Pa}}irwise \underline{\textbf{Ro}}tation \underline{\textbf{Quant}}ization (\method), a weight-only PTQ method that combines high accuracy with minimal computational overhead, making it well-suited to reasoning LLMs.
+In this paper, we propose \underline{\textbf{Pa}}irwise \underline{\textbf{Ro}}tation \underline{\textbf{Quant}}ization (\method), a PTQ method that combines high accuracy with minimal computational overhead, making it well-suited to reasoning LLMs.
 Our design rests on two key observations: (1) rotations effectively suppress outliers, and (2) a sparsely parameterized rotation can be as effective as a full rotation.
 Building on these insights, we introduce \textbf{scaled pairwise rotation}, a hardware-efficient and optimizable transform composed of \textit{independent Givens rotations} and \textit{channel-wise scaling}.
 Channel-wise scaling evens out the average magnitude across channels, while the pairwise (\ie, Givens) rotations align the values within each channel pair at every token position, narrowing the dynamic range of each quantization group.
 As illustrated in \figref{fig:teaser}, our proposed transform makes the weights more quantization-friendly.
 To fully exploit the massive parallelism of modern GPUs, we further constrain the rotations to be mutually independent, a system-level design choice that keeps the impact on decoding latency minimal.
-Thanks to our algorithm-system co-design, \method achieves an average \textbf{2.4\%} improvement over AWQ on reasoning tasks with less than 10\% extra overhead, and matches the accuracy of QTIP while being about \textbf{25\% faster}.
+Thanks to our algorithm-system co-design, under weight-only quantization, \method achieves an average \textbf{2.4\%} improvement over AWQ on reasoning tasks with less than 10\% extra overhead, and matches the accuracy of QTIP while being about \textbf{25\% faster}. \method is also applicable for weight-activation quantization, and it matches the best existing quantization methods.